proventa/aws-postgresql-demo/docs/blog-ConnectionPooler.md

 Managing database connections can be resource-intensive.
 Each connection consumes memory and other resources on the database server.
 When your application requires numerous connections, this can lead to performance bottlenecks.
 PgBouncer addresses this issue by pooling and reusing database connections, resulting in significant improvements in efficiency and scalability.

-Before we dive into the technical details, let's take a look at the configuration file and systemd unit that will enable us to set up PgBouncer for PostgreSQL on Fedora CoreOS.
-The provided configuration ensures seamless integration and secure communication between PgBouncer and PostgreSQL.
+Before we dive into the technical details, let's take a look at the configuration file and systemd unit file that will enable us to set up PgBouncer for PostgreSQL on Fedora CoreOS.

 ## The Configuration File